 We want all our customers to benefit from Three's network, website and services.

 From choosing a phone through to making calls and getting advice, we want to make sure you get the resources and services you need to get the most out of Three.
-Below we’ve set out a list of some of the ways we’re making the service we provide open and accessible to everyone.
+We’ve set out a list of some of the ways we’re making the service we provide open and accessible to everyone.
 Our aim is to be the very best-in-class in this area, so if you can suggest any ways we can improve our accessibility services, please let us know.

 Register for Three's Accessibility Services.

-Large Print or Braille Documents.
+Large Print, Audio or Braille Documents.

-We support both the original text relay service to customers who need to make calls in which some or all of the call is made or received in text format and the Next Generation Text (NGT) Service (see below).
+We support both the original text relay service to customers who need to make calls in which some or all of the call is made or received in text format and the Next Generation Text (NGT) Service.
 Text relay facilitates real time conversation between a voice and textphone user.
 Calls are connected to an operator equipped with voice and textphone, providing a translation service to or from callers whose conversations originate in either text or voice.
 The text direct access prefixes are: 18000 for Text to Emergency Services, 18001 for Text to Voice and 18002 for Voice to Text.

-Next Generation Text (NGT) Serivce.
+Next Generation Text (NGT) Service.

 The NGT Service enables you to communicate with other phone users using real-time text, either directly or over a text-relay service.
 If you can’t speak or hear on the phone, or you prefer not to, NGT lets you have real-time text conversations linked to your phone calls, letting you stay connected whether you’re at home or out and about if you have downloaded the NGT app, onto your smartphone or tablet.